Diabetic Tussin Night Time Formula Side Effects

 93. Perneger TV, Whelton PK, Klag MJ "Risk of kidney failure associated with the use of acetaminophen, aspirin, and nonsteroidal antiinflammatory drugs."
 N Engl J Med 331 (1994): 1675-79

 94. Koulouris Z, Tierney MG, Jones G "Metabolic acidosis and coma following a severe acetaminophen overdose."
 Ann Pharmacother 33 (1999): 1191-4

 95. Kondo K, Inoue Y, Hamada H, Yokoyama A, Kohno N, Hiwada K "Acetaminophen-induced eosinophilic pneumonia."
 Chest 104 (1993): 291-2

-Not all side effects for Diabetic Tussin Night Time Formula may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Diabetic Tussin Night Time Formula may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Diabetic Tussin Night Time Formula (acetaminophen / dextromethorphan / diphenhydramine)

 - Dosage Information

 - Drug Interactions